markdrecoll/portfolio/README.md

 ## Demonstration
 Live Demo: https://markdrecoll.com/
 ## Description
-This is a personal portfolio written in React.
+This is a personal portfolio created using React.
 It displays some of the projects I have created.
-It uses Reactstrap as a CSS framework, as well as node.js and express.js.
+It uses reactstrap as a styling framework.
 ## Questions
 Email: mark@markdrecoll.com
 ## Screenshot